Anemia

 Layout ideas for the lounge

-Game Development The game mechanics derive inspiration from aspects of the circulatory system, space exploration, and the blood condition Anemia
+Game Development The game mechanics derive from various science related aspects such as the human body systems, the blood condition Anemia, and space exploration.

 Initial environment level ideation